Last Updated on March 21, 2021 by Shaun Snapp

 An Academic Book

-Another issue around Dreyfus’ book in terms of receiving more attention is that in an attempt to be thorough, and in being written with academic language, the book is difficult to read.
-There are many parts of the book that while the author is attempting to be thorough is tedious.
-And those that would put in the substantial effort required to read his book will mostly work in AI.
+Another issue around Dreyfus’ book in terms of receiving more attention is that in an attempt to be thorough and written with academic language, the book is difficult to read.
+There are many parts of the book that are tedious while the author is attempting to be thorough.
+Those who would put in the substantial effort required to read his book will mostly work in AI.
 And they will naturally have a financial bias against accepting the arguments proposed by the book.

 Dreyfus on the Continual Promise of AI Proponents